-- We value and celebrate each child's views on all aspects of school life.
-This is usually carried out through our PSHE curriculum incorporating Circle Time and the School Council. - Children take some responsibility for their own learning by contributing their views and ideas at the start of each new topic. - Children who have school support plans discuss their targets with their class teacher. - If your child has a Statement of Special Educational Needs or an Education, Health Care Plan (EHCP), their views will be sought at the review stage, if appropriate.
+• We value and celebrate each child's views on all aspects of school life.
+This is usually carried out through our PSHCE curriculum incorporating Circle Time, the School Council and the Learning Council.

+- Children take some responsibility for their own learning by contributing their views and ideas at the start of each new topic. - Children who have school support plans may discuss their targets with their class teacher. - If your child has a Statement of Special Educational Needs or an Education, Health Care Plan (EHCP), their views will be sought at the review stage, if appropriate.